MCU land, part 4: building an audio toy

 With no operating system facilities at their disposal, developers working with bare MCUs sometimes need to devise custom ways of parallelizing or carefully timing series of operations in their code.

-The most straightforward option is a synchronous event loop that iterates over a fixed sequence of steps, such as checking keyboard input, performing computations, and updating the screen.
-An event loop is a viable choice for audio processing, but it is inherently hacky, because sampling rates can be thrown off by changes to unrelated portions of the code.
+The simplest option is a synchronous event loop that iterates over a fixed sequence of steps, such as checking keyboard input, performing computations, and updating the screen.
+An event loop is a viable choice for audio processing, but it’s inherently hacky, because sampling rates can be thrown off by small changes in compiler optimizations, including as a consequence of changes to seemingly unrelated portions of the code.

 A more flexible if perilous approach is to leverage hardware interrupts: that is, having the MCU periodically stop what it’s doing, save the current execution state, and then temporarily pass the baton to a custom interrupt service routine (ISR).
 Interrupts can be driven by timers, I/O events, or certain CPU states.
 Their peril has to do with the occasional concurrency and code reentrancy issues that catch inexperienced developers off guard.